 There was also a ceremonial dance performed at the event by In’yoni Felix from the Juaneno Band of Mission Indians.

 “It feels very peaceful, I feel my ancestors here, and I feel the good vibrations of just everyone,” Felix said.

-Many participants at the socially distant event, brought signs that they held in the front of California State Long Beach after the prayer in support of protecting the once 500-acre land that has whittled down to 22-acres.
+Many participants at the socially distant event brought signs that they held in the front of Long Beach State after the prayer in support of protecting the once 500-acre land, which has whittled down to 22 acres.

 Read more about Puvungna at daily49er.com.